Use the Library

 - 7¢ per page for single-sided black and white

-- 10¢ per page for double-sided black and white
+- 5¢ per page (10¢ per sheet) for double-sided black and white

-Black and white printers are located on floors 1 and 2 and on the lower level.
-A color printer is located in the Student Computer Lab on the lower level.
+Black and white printers are located on floors 1 and 2.
+A color printer is located on floor 2.

 Free of charge

-Digital scans may be saved on a USB flash drive or sent to your email account.
+Digital scans may be saved on a USB flash drive or sent as a digital file to your email account.

 Digital reader/scanner for microfilm